Check Out the Evolution of Coffee Culture in 5 Arab CountriesPhoto by Thani Alzyadi

 2. The Kingdom of Saudi Arabia

 Younger Kuwaitis, however, tend to gravitate towards specialty cafés as important places to socialize.
-In a country where alcohol is illegal, the alternative of consuming caffeine is their go-to.
+In a country where alcohol is illegal, the alternative beverage of choice is coffee, and consuming caffeine is their first go-to.

+What’s this in the picture above, you may ask?
 Just your favorite cup of sweet, nostalgic brews.
-Pictured above is what’s called the café con helado (coffee with ice-cream), found exclusively at CAF Cafe.
+It’s what’s called the café con helado (coffee with ice-cream), found exclusively at CAF Cafe.
 While their headquarter cafe is in Kuwait, there are franchised locations in Saudi Arabia, Qatar, the UAE, and Bahrain as well.

-Their cafe latte is velvety.
-The most popular drink they offer is the Spanish latte.
-Just order their standard latte, pair it with their fudgy, sea-salted brownie and that’s the way to start your day or take a well-deserved, mid-day break.
+Their cafe latte is velvety, and one drink that many are drawn to.
+But the most popular drink they offer is the Spanish latte.
+Just order their standard latte, pair it with their fudgy, sea-salted brownie and that’s the way to start your day or take a well-deserved mid-day break.

 The Future of Coffee